Days Countdown

 Celebration Around the World

-The International Day for South-South Cooperation is marked by events, discussions, and workshops across the globe.
-These celebrations offer a platform for stakeholders to share experiences, showcase projects, and discuss ways to strengthen partnerships.
-Through these activities, the day emphasizes the importance of a collaborative approach in achieving the 2030 Agenda for Sustainable Development.
+The International Day for South-South Cooperation is marked by conferences, workshops, and public discussions in many countries.
+These gatherings allow participants to exchange experiences, present ongoing projects, and explore ways to strengthen partnerships.
+The observance also connects these efforts to the broader goals of the 2030 Agenda for Sustainable Development.

 The Role of Technology and Innovation